imetandy/hashmap_test/readme.md

 This repository contains a test implementation of a nested for loop against a hashmap.

-## Test Description

-In this test, we will be using a sample dataset to evaluate the performance of a nested for loop and a hashmap implementation.
-The dataset consists of [describe your dataset here].

 ## Test Results

 The test results are as follows (Ran on Macbook Pro M1, 32GB RAM):